-Data are automatically saved after the measurement in the C:\NeurOptics\DP2000\DATA and they can be loaded and viewed later using the Load Data button in the same GUI.
-Remember to use a different name for the data file if the fitting or a manual override has been performed on the data - this is to preserve the original file.
+Data are automatically saved after the measurement in the C:\NeurOptics\A2000\DATA folder and they can be loaded and viewed later using the Load Data button in the same GUI.
+Remember to use a different name for the data file if a fitting or a manual override has been performed on the data - this is to preserve the original file.
 Data files can also be viewed with Excel.